flipp-oss/deimos/docs/UPGRADING.md

     - Instance method to determine partition key (rather than passing it in)
     - Using `Deimos.disable_producers`
 - If you need these features, you must continue using a `Deimos::Producer`.
 - You can now call `.produce(messages)` directly on a `Deimos::Producer` which allows for use of these features while still passing a Karafka message hash.
 This removes the need to add a `payload_key` key into your payload.
+This is now the recommended method to use in a Deimos Producer.

 ### New deprecations
 * For testing, you no longer have to call `unit_test!` to get the right settings.
 It is handled automatically by Karafka.